gcallah/BookReviews/biggar.md

 While discussing these problems,
 Biggar complains that the medieval university lacked faculties of subjects like architecture and agriculture, "Perhaps because of the infection of medieval Christendom by an Aristotelian disdain for the servile arts."
-But this guess ignores the fact that manual labor was an important and respected part of monastic discipline.
+But this suggestion ignores the fact that manual labor was an important and respected part of monastic discipline.
 Could it be instead that no one thought that universities needed a faculty of architecture or faculty of agriculture because education in such disciplines was done better under an apprenticeship system?

 ## Intellectual vices and virtues

-Biggar proceeds to list the intellectual vices he sees corrupting today's universities, and contrasts them with the intellectual virtues he sees as necessary for the university to fulfill its telos.
-The vices he describes are "smearing by association, the authoritarian pulling of professional rank, misrepresentation, the setting up of straw men, unjust bias, false assertion, dogmatic ideological abstraction and evasive omission."
-Biggar offers several stunning examples of the first vice from one Richard Drayton, who in an essay on Biggar brings up irrelevant facts such as Biggar's great-great-granfather having had a manure business, and his having been born no few miles from long-dead people who were known to be racists.
+Biggar proceeds to list the intellectual vices he sees corrupting today's universities, and contrasts them with the intellectual virtues he believes are necessary for the university to fulfill its telos.
+The vices he catalogues are "smearing by association, the authoritarian pulling of professional rank, misrepresentation, the setting up of straw men, unjust bias, false assertion, dogmatic ideological abstraction and evasive omission."
+Biggar offers several stunning examples of the first vice from one Richard Drayton, who in an essay on Biggar brings up such irrelevant facts such as Biggar's great-great-granfather having had a manure business, and Biggar having been born some few miles from long-dead people who were known to be racists.

-I do have one complaint about this section: the rhetorical device Biggar uses in referring to himself in the third person throughout this chapter simply does not
-work: it merely makes it sound as though someone else wrote the chapter.
+(I do have one complaint about this section: the rhetorical device Biggar uses in referring to himself in the third person throughout this chapter does not work for me: it merely makes me think someone else wrote the chapter.

 The virtues Biggar opposes to these vices are temperance, respect, carefulness, patience, charity, humility, docility (openness to being taught),